-The shop removed the thru hull and replaced it with a larger thru hull mushroom.
+We had a trusted shop remove the thru hull and replace it with a larger thru hull mushroom upgrading the cooling from 1 1/4″ to 1 1/2″.
 We speculated that since the boat lives in a slip in a drainage canal from the Okeechobee Waterway, there is a foul combination of salt and freshwater organisms that caused the excessive growth.
 This growth and the paint caused the reduced water flow.

 The thru hull was diameter was raised to a 1.5″ bronze fitting, about twice the water carrying capacity.
 The original factory fitting has proven a problem on several R25 that are ran at higher speed in South Florida waters where marine growth is a challenge.